mittelmark/oowidgets/tutorial.md

 }
 ```

 To add a mixin to a Tk widget we need first to create a proxy  class  which is
 nothing more than the original  widget  without any  additions.
+The reason we
+need to do that is that Tk and Ttk  widgets are not TclOO  objects so we create
-Here two proxy classes:
+wrapper  classes  which  will  embed  these base  widgets.
+Here are two proxy
+classes:

 ```{.tcl}
 oowidgets::widget ::mx::Button {